 The audit committee prepares a number of issues for consideration by the Board and thereby supports the Board in its endeavors to fulfil its responsibilities within the areas of auditing and internal control and with assuring the quality of DDM's financial reporting.
 The audit committee meets on a regular basis.
-The audit committee was comprised of Fredrik Waker (chair) and Torgny Hellström until the AGM on the 18 June 2019, after when Fredrik Waker was replaced by Joachim Cato.
-The EGM on the 30 August 2019 elected Florian Nowotny (chair) and Joachim Cato became a member.
+The audit committee was comprised of Florian Nowotny (chair) and Joachim Cato.
 The committee's meetings are also attended by DDM's CFO.
-The committee held two meetings during the year.
-Special attention was paid in 2019 to the auditors' reviews, internal controls, the acquisitions in the year and financing.